acloudstack/learning-hub/python/data/excercise-1.md

 6. what is dynamic typing in python?
 Give an example.

-7. Average of a set of numbers: Write a short program to find out the average of a set of integers - 10, 45, 65
+7. Write a short program to find out the average of a set of integers - 10, 45, 65

-8. Write a small program to find the area of a square with the length of its side is 4 cm
+8. Write a short program to find the area of a square with the length of its side is 4 cm

-9. Write a small program to find the area of a rectangle with the length of both of its side 4 and 5 cm respectively.
+9. Write a short program to find the area of a rectangle with the length of both of its side 4 and 5 cm respectively.
-10. Write a small program to convert 100 kilometers to miles and print in the following format:
+10. Write a short program to convert 100 kilometers to miles and print in the following format:

         100 kilometers in miles =
         Assumption: 1 kilometer is equal to 0.62137 miles.